 Skip to main content

 Both products aim to improve visibility into salon color usage.
-The practical difference is usually rollout style, team readiness, and how quickly a salon wants value from the data.
+The practical difference is usually how each salon wants to roll out change, support the team, and reach useful insight quickly.

 Criteria Color Bar Manager Vish